-While this article isn’t intended to be a brag about our success, I’d like to show you that we’re not ‘ditch diggers and checkout chicks’ as my father colloquially put it.
+While this article isn’t intended to brag about our success, I’d like to show you that we’re not ‘ditch diggers and checkout chicks’ as my father colloquially put it.

-- My older brother did a Masters of Architecture and worked for one of the best firms in Sydney.
-He’s now training to become a pastor.
+- My older brother did a Master of Architecture and worked for one of the best firms in Sydney.
+He then retrained to become a pastor (this is him).

 - My younger brother did a double degree in Arts/Law.
-He’s now headed to become a partner in his law firm.
+He’s now runs his own law firm (this is him).

 Was it easy to Enter College after Home Educating in the Later Years?